Pa Pa Wadi See Yin Khan: Premise

-Nan Shwe Hmon is the most beautiful girl in a university, finds everything easy in life due to her looks.
+Nan Shwe Hmone is the most beautiful girl in a university, finds everything easy in life due to her looks.

 On the other hand, Thet Htar Khin is a talented girl with a beautiful voice, but her looks always hold her back, preventing her from moving forward in social circles and her career.
-Constantly belittled by Nan Shwe Hmon, Thet Htar Khin develops a deep-seated resentment.
+Constantly belittled by Nan Shwe Hmone, Thet Htar Khin develops a deep-seated resentment.

 One day, Thet Htar Khin undergoes a complete transformation and becomes a beautiful woman.
 This is when the rivalry between the two intensifies.
 At the end of the story, through their competition, they both come to understand that external beauty is not permanent, and it is their inner self and abilities that truly matter.